Adductor magnus long head

 Stabilizing the femur against rotation via the sartorius and adductor magnus long head

 Note that in terms of the femur, the sartorius causes external rotation.
 The adductor magnus long head tends to cause internal rotation.
 So in this regard these muscles also compliment each other.

-With the thigh rotationally stable, and with the sartorius anchored at the ASIC, it can create an internal rotation force on the tibia which can be resisted by the biceps femoris long head or, perhaps more likely in this scenario, by the biceps femoris short head.
+With the femur rotationally stable, and anchored at the ASIC, the sartorius can create an internal rotation force on the tibia which can be resisted by the biceps femoris long head or, perhaps more likely in this scenario, by the biceps femoris short head.

 The upper end of the biceps femoris short head attaches to the back of the femur and from there, reaches down to attach to the top of the fibula.
 It tends to try to rotate the shin externally relative to the femur.
 However, with the shin stable, it can rotate the femur externally relative to itself.